 Russell’s main duties are weather observing and maintaining all weather records and managing the Yale Forestry Camp located at GMF.
 As manager for the camp he is in charge of overseeing all camp operations as well as scheduling and coordinating all camp groups.
-Assisting forest researchers, helping with on-site seminars, mapping/boundary work, timber harvests, maple syrup production and managing the GMF Shelter are just a few of Russell’s other duties.
+Assisting forest researchers, helping with on-site seminars, mapping/boundary work, timber harvests, maple syrup production, and coordinating with the Town of Norfolk for Tobey Pond Beach are just a few of Russell’s other duties.
 Russell is a Connecticut licensed forester and has been a continual member of the Society of American Foresters since 1987.

-Russell grew up in Norfolk and now he and his wife Kim live in Colebrook, CT with their two children, Taryn and jack.
+Russell grew up in Norfolk and now he and his wife Kim live in Colebrook, CT and have two grown children, Taryn and Jack.
 Russell’s email address is